IFL-CAMP/supra/README.md

 1. Configure
 2. For systems with multiple gcc versions, make sure to select one supported by the installed CUDA version
 3. You might need to specify the CUDA toolkit directory (usually "`/usr/local/cuda`")
-4. Specify OpenIGTLink build directory for OpenIGTLink_DIR
-5. Configure & Generate, then close cmake and build
+4. Configure & Generate, then close cmake and build
-6. Build SUPRA
+5. Build SUPRA

 	make -j5

-7. Start SUPRA: See below
+6. Start SUPRA: See below

 Demo (No US-system required!)
 ----------------